rcrowther/django-sitemapcfg/README.md

             ],

             # Can use data from the model to construct URLs, usually a slug
-            # 'url_path' is the intermediate parh, so allows custom URL path
+            # 'url_path' is the intermediate path, so allows custom URL path
             'sitemap_infopages' : [
                 {'model': 'infopages.Infopage', 'field' : 'slug', 'url_path': 'info'},
             ],